saar-win/personal-projects/valid-number/README.md

-# Send a bucket of numbers the WA API to check if the number is valid
+# Send a bucket of numbers to the WA API to check if the number is valid
 #
 1. The script takes the numbers from each tab in the spreadsheet.
 2. For every 500 numbers the script send a request to WA API and get a JSON object.